 While the action points described here are most closely applicable to challenger banks, the lessons learned may be generalized to all businesses subject to the AML regime and, more broadly, to UK-authorized enterprises currently managing the integration of elevated sanctions risk into their policies and procedures.

-From a positive standpoint, the FCA recognized several challenger banks' inventive use of technology, particularly when it came to locating and onboarding new clients.
+From a positive standpoint, the Financial Conduct Authority recognized several challenger banks' inventive use of technology, particularly when it came to locating and onboarding new clients.
 This remark reflects the FCA's stance on modernization: technology may be a beneficial instrument for simplifying and modernizing the practical implementation of long-standing compliance standards.

-In practice, this means that banks and firms must review their compliance frameworks to ensure that customer due diligence measures are sufficiently adapted and adequate for heightened sanctions risks, as well as that they adequately address the AML challenges identified in the National Risk Assessment for Money Laundering and Terrorist Financing.
+In practice, this means that banks and firms must review their compliance frameworks in terms of FCA regulations to ensure that customer due diligence measures are sufficiently adapted and adequate for heightened sanctions risks, as well as that they adequately address the AML challenges identified in the National Risk Assessment for Money Laundering and Terrorist Financing.